Spring of 390 AR (Age of Rebirth)

 Finch and Leelo both attempt to delay Sizymondo and influence his thinking with magic.
 Though unable to sequester the pearl, it becomes obvious that the pirate is now under the influence of the curse and is unlikely to willingly part with the evil gem (purportedly the soul-object of Blikdak the sea-demon).
 As Luchuirp guardsmen and Kilmorph stone-wardens look on, both parties back off from the tense encounter.
 Mesmer thinks to spy a distinctly non-piratical individual on the poop deck of the frigate, but they quickly disappear from view.
 The rune-heroes have no more time to spare on Sizymondo as the Luchuirp urge them forward on their mission into the mountains.

 A much-reduced party travels southwest from the coast across thirty miles of foothills.
 The High Runekeeper and his entourage risk the trip.
 No longer is the journey an easy one as the poorly-maintained road climbs hill after higher hill.
 Along the way a silent figure joins the expedition.
-The local Luchuirp guides advise the party that this is one of mysterious Maseach Rangers, guardians of the Dragonspines from Cape Farewell in the north as far south as the fabled City of Gold.
+The local Luchuirp guides advise the party that this is one of the mysterious ‘Maseach’ rangers, guardians of the Dragonspines from Cape Farewell in the north as far south as the fabled City of Gold.
 The Luchuirp are as mystified by the appearance of this ranger as are the rune-heroes.
 Eventually the party learns his name but not much else.
-This ranger is taciturn in the extreme and will say nothing of why the Maseach would see fit to dispatch one of their own to this mission, if indeed this mountain-gnome is an agent of the Maseach.
+The diminutive ranger is taciturn in the extreme and will say nothing of why the Maseach would see fit to dispatch one of their own to this mission, if indeed this mountain-gnome is an agent of the Maseach.
 Xar-ke’rin spends most of his time scouting ahead and apart from the main body.
 The expedition quickly learns the benefits of following whatever path is wordlessly indicated by the white-haired shadow.

 The journey ends at the base of the Dragonfangs where the old journal indicates the start of a path documented decades past by ill-fated adventurers.
 The Luchuirp guides set up a base camp where they will wait for a month.
 That night the High Runekeeper emerges from his wagon to finally reveal why he has made this arduous journey.
 The hills shake.
 From a great crack in the rock emerges a carven golden table 15 paces long.
 The fantastic trencher is heavily laden with all manner of drink and victuals gleaming like soft jewels.
 As the heroes partake of this feast they exist partially in creation and partially in the Vault of Kilmorph.
 Silent shadowy angels glowing with all the hues of a rainbow dine beside the party, but cannot be conversed with.
 They exist in their own world and in turn perceive the rune-heroes only as silent ghosts.